niculw/ProgrammeringsProjekt/README.md

 - Moved levels to rom
 - Striker collision angle reflect
 - remove old solid blocks when entering new levels
-- window corner collision ( should be fixed)
+- window corner collision ( should be fixed )
+- border/block collision ( should be fixed )

 Added:
 - Next level og restart level